EN FR

 Mélodie’s Work:

-2. Identify Error 2: which step, which concept, and what Mélodie did wrong.
+Identify Error 1 (which step, which concept code C1–C6, and what Mélodie did wrong) and Error 2 (which step, which concept, and what Mélodie did wrong).

-3. Rewrite the full solution correctly, with vertical work.
+Rewrite the full solution correctly, with vertical work, following the correct order of operations.

 Show Solution